uoregon-libraries/rais-image-server/README.md

 Once the container has been created, it can then be started and stopped via the usual docker commands.

+### Docker Demo

-You can run a quick test on a Linux system by pulling the "httpd:2.4" docker image, running `./apache.sh` and then visiting `http://localhost`.
-This will let you see the test JP2 in two different forms using Open Seadragon: it will look the same, but its INFO response will be slightly different from one to the other.
+You can run a quick demo on a Linux system by pulling the "httpd:2.4" docker image, running `./apache.sh` and then visiting `http://localhost`.
+Click the IIIF link, and you'll be able to see the test JP2 in two different forms using Open Seadragon: it will look the same, but its INFO response will be slightly different from one to the other due to one of the two images having an explicitly overridden info response.

 Additionally, if you put other files into `docker/images`, the `apache.sh` script will automatically add them to the OSD tile source list, allowing you to quickly test a variety of files.

+Finally, you can test out the experimental DeepZoom support by choosing the second link.

 ### Build locally